robertappears/hailo-apps-infra/doc/user_guide/running_applications.md

 ## Available Applications

+### Pipeline Applications

-The following applications are available.
+The following applications are available as command-line tools.
 Each one is a self-contained GStreamer pipeline that can be launched with a simple command.

 | CLI Command           | Application             | Description                                                                                                                                                       |
 | --------------------- | ----------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |